 Research has shown that grandfathers definitely reap what they sow.

-A study of 351 grandfathers showed evidence that being involved with the grandchildren had a positive effect on mental health.
+A study of 351 grandfathers showed evidence that being involved with grandchildren had a positive effect on mental health.
 Fewer suffered from depressive symptoms and grandchildren involvement led to greater levels of positive well-being than those who were disengaged.

 Many grandfathers see involvement in their grandchildren’s lives as a second chance, having missed so much time with their own children because of work commitments.